decred/dcrdocs/docs/faq/proof-of-stake/general.md

 In case the buying window is full, meaning there are more tickets being bought than there are available to be mined during that window, the ticketfee will be used to determine which tickets get put into the ticket pool.
 The tickets with the highest ticketfee will be selected by the PoW miners.

 Fees are calculated in DCR per kilobyte.
-Since a ticket is only about 300 bytes (for solo) or 540 bytes (for pool) in size, the actual fees you pay will be lower than what you set as the specific fee amount.
+Since a ticket is only about 300 bytes (for solo) or 540 bytes (for VSP) in size, the actual fees you pay will be lower than what you set as the specific fee amount.

 Both txfees and ticketfees will *not* be returned when a ticket votes, expires, or misses a vote.